Great Mosque of Kilwa: Architecture

-The northern part of the Great Mosque is the oldest portion of the mosque, having been built between 1131 and 1170.
+The northern part of the Great Mosque is the oldest portion of the mosque, and was built between 1131 and 1170.
 All that remains of the northern part are walls whose establishments are made out of a genuinely standard mechanical assembly, quadrangular rubble in coral limestone.
 Today, the nine monochrome polygonal segments that hold up the leveled roof are still visible.

 Renovations

 As time progressed, Kilwa had a growing trading economy and wealth flourished.
 Because of this growth in the economy, it led to a new extension built to the Great Mosque.
 During this time of prosperity, the Great Mosque was rebuilt and renovated many times leading to a majority of the structure being new at the time.

 Between 1294 and 1302, the Great Mosque was extended southward as support for a semicircular vault in which the sultan went to do his prayer.
 This southern extension of the mosque was traditionally built, having square bays divided by a space in between, leaving no central court.
 The southern wall of the mosque still has rectangular columns from this time.

 In the fourteenth century, traces of the octagonal pillars were thought to have been built from previous traditional columns.
 However, these columns seemed to have been made from a single type of stone.